microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 them at the ABI layer using a single composite virtual method table, avoiding the runtime and memory overhead described above.

+> Open Issues
+> - Given the WinRT IStorageFile example above, can xlang get away with only not supporting interface requires?

 #### Parameterized Interfaces

 xlang interfaces support type parameterization.
 Parameterized interfaces specify one or more type